self-xdsd/self-pm/README.md

 If you would like to contribute, just open an issue or a PR.

-You will need Java 11 and maven.
+You will need Java 11.
 Make sure the maven build:

 ``$mvn clean install -Pcheckstyle,itcases``